angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ### <a name="objective-results-improved-steady-state">Steady state performance</a>

-Steady state workouts (Endurance) are a staple of the Year of the Engine.
-In Year 1, they range from 20:00 to 60:00, while in Year 2 Endurance work is prescribed as 45:00 however the athlete may choose anywhere from 30:00 to 60:00.
+In Year 1, steady state (Endurance) workouts range from 20:00 to 60:00, while in Year 2, Endurance is prescribed as 45:00 however the athlete may choose anywhere from 30:00 to 60:00.

-Below is a graph of all my steady state workouts, shown as speed (workout distance divided by workout time) against date.
+Below are all my steady state workouts, shown as speed (workout distance divided by workout time) against date.
 The red shading are workouts from Year 1, the green shading are workouts from Year 2:

 <EChart
     id="graph-steady-state"